dotnet/aspire/docs/contributing.md

 Make sure you have started Docker before trying to run an Aspire app.

+For information on who can help in PRs and issues, see the [area owners](area-owners.md) page.

 See the [tips and known issues](tips-and-known-issues.md) page.